 Why does blockchain bot detection matter ?

 We are in the early stages of the blockchain technology industry.
-A lot of new blockchain protocols and businesses are being created within this space, and more often than not, user activity, transaction volume, daily volume, and various other growth metrics are often used as proxies for how successful a DApp, protocol, or business is performing.
+A lot of new blockchain protocols and businesses are being created within this space, and more often than not, user activity, transaction volume, daily volume, and other growth metrics are used as proxies for how well a DApp, protocol, or business is performing.